-Hereby, three (3) different methods are given below.
-One of them fix your problem for sure.
+Hereby, three (3) different methods are given below and one of them will fix your problem for sure:

 Method 1 – Start WLAN AutoConfig Service

-Step 1.
-Press “Win + R” to open Run dialog box.
-Type, ‘’services.msc’’ and click on OK button in order to open Windows Services.
+Type services.msc and click on the OK button in order to open Windows Services.

 Step 3.
-To make it Enabled, right-click on WLAN AutoConfig and select Properties.
+To Enable it, right-click on WLAN AutoConfig and select Properties.

 Now check by clicking on the Wi-Fi icon.
-I am sure you will, you the Network list.
-If not, then, use Method 2 given below:
+I am sure you can see the available networks in the network list.

 netsh winsock reset

-If above Methods doesn’t resolve your problem so far, then, use below method:
+If the above Methods doesn’t resolve your problem so far then, use the following method below:

 Method 3 – Reinstall Network Controller Drivers

-Now go and check your Network list.
-You will be getting certain networks.
-Select your network name and enter security key, if any.
-You are connected to wireless now.
+Now go and check your network list.
+Sure, you will now have available network names on this list to connect with.
+Select your network name and enter the security key, if any.

 You are now connected to your wireless network and ready to surf the internet.Solution - Not Showing Wireless Network List Click To Tweet